wp-plugins/fcchat/readme.txt

 = 3.5.1.0 =
 Added a new mod menu, and a new censor chat feature.
 Changed the styling of dialog boxes.

+= 3.5.1.1 =
+Fixed a few bugs with the mobile display in version 3.5.1.

 == Upgrade Notice ==